heyixin02/expert-assistant-amr/README.md

 ## Getting Started

 ### Dataset and Configurations
-- Download the RadioML2016.10a dataset from https://www.deepsig.ai/datasets/ and put the dataset in the "dataset" directory.
+- Download the RadioML2016.10a dataset from https://www.deepsig.ai/datasets/ and put the dataset into the "dataset" directory.
 - Set configurations in `run_tf.py` (training and testing) or `test_tf.py` (testing only).

 ### Training